 Stephen has worked for Wells Fargo, Charles Schwab, CSC, and is now a full-time consultant helping clients with product security testing, reverse engineering, penetration testing, exploit developing, threat modeling, secure coding, and other areas, giving him ample opportunity to use his skills in a variety of ways.
 "You will never know everything in this field and there are so many directions one can take," he says.
 "If you ever get bored with an area in security you can change over to a hundred other exciting roles."

 Shortly after launching his career, Stephen set the goal of becoming a SANS instructor.
 After attending a SANS training in 2003, he was blown away by the knowledge and presentation skills of the instructor.
 "SANS also gives so much back to the community through immersion programs and scholarships to veterans and underrepresented groups," says Stephen.
 "I set becoming a SANS instructor as a goal of mine and went after it."

-Stephen became a SANS instructor in 2006, and today is curriculum lead for SANS Penetration Testing and SANS Cyber Defense, as well as faculty fellow for the SANS Institute.
-He authored SANS' only 700-level course, SEC760: Advanced Exploit Development for Penetration Testers, which concentrates on complex heap overflows, patch diffing, and client-side exploits.
+Stephen became a SANS instructor in 2006, and today is curriculum lead for SANS Offensive Operations, as well as faculty fellow for the SANS Institute.
+He authored SANS' most advanced technical course, SEC760: Advanced Exploit Development for Penetration Testers, which concentrates on complex heap overflows, patch diffing, and client-side exploits.
 He's also the lead author of SEC660: Advanced Penetration Testing, Exploits, and Ethical Hacking and coauthor of SEC599: Defeating Advanced Adversaries - Purple Team Tactics & Kill Chain Defenses.
 In the classroom, you'll find him teaching these courses along with SEC401: Security Essentials: Network, Endpoint, and Cloud and SEC501: Advanced Security Essentials - Enterprise Defender.

 As an instructor, Stephen enjoys watching his students work through a problem to completion, either on their own or in collaboration with another student.
 "You learn a lot more when you work hard to solve a complex problem without asking for assistance," he says, noting that you should never be afraid to ask for help when you need it.
 "Sometimes we all need a little nudge in the right direction, but it's always best to exhaust all possibilities first."